 1. Bacterial vaginosis (BV)

 There are a number of different treatment options if the symptoms of BV don’t clear up on their own.
 ‘A doctor can prescribe you a course of antiseptics or antibiotics,’ says Dr Rosén.
 Unfortunately, recurrence is not unusual after antibiotic treatment.
-Some studies have proven that the use of probiotics could be helpful, and Dr Rosén suggests that changing contraception can help, especially if you’re using the coil.
+Some studies have proven that the use of probiotics could be helpful, and Dr Rosén suggests changing contraception, especially if you’re using the coil.

 She adds that your sexual partner may be the cause of your infection, so talking to them about their personal hygiene and using external or internal condoms for a while might be a good idea.
 If you find that this helps, your partner will likely need a course of antibiotics, too.